zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

-# Select and manipulate data using the Transparency Layer
+# Select and manipulate data using the transparency layer

 ## Introduction